danlawless/auracle/book/vol-2-bridge/chapters/03-emotional-immaturity.md

 - Capacity to pause
 - Ability to stay present during discomfort
 - Accountability without collapse or retaliation
+- Consistent practice over time

 These are skills—not intentions.

+---

+## Field Note: The Apology That Didn't Land

+He apologized.

+She could see he meant it—in that moment.

+But something in her body didn't relax.

+Because the apology didn't include accountability.
+It included:
+- "I'm sorry you felt that way"
+- "I didn't mean it like that"
+- "You know I would never intentionally..."

+His remorse was real.
+But it was about his discomfort, not her experience.

+She realized: an apology without changed behavior is just another form of regulation—for him.

 ---